One more death recorded in South Hams | kingsbridge-today.co.uk

 There was one more coronavirus death recorded over the latest weekly period in South Hams.

-A total of 143 people had died in the area when the UK coronavirus dashboard was updated on September 29 (Thursday) – up from 142 a week previously.
+A total of 144 people had died in the area when the UK coronavirus dashboard was updated on October 6 (Thursday) – up from 143 on September 8.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Hams.